Satyam7166-tech/AiForAll/README.md

 Working Flow:

 1. **User Interface Initialization:**
     - Using Streamlit, the application displays a title and allows users to enter their queries.
-They can also choose the desired output format: Text, Speech, or Video.
+They can also choose the desired output format: Text or Handsign Video.

    ![image](https://github.com/Satyam7166-tech/AiForAll/assets/62897696/dff632a1-cbc3-4039-9fa6-0d54eb16ce9c)